 Our overall goal of the project is to investigate the ultimate limits of the ADRoF architecture.
 We will apply a truly multi-disciplinary approach where all major components of the architecture, ranging from optical components, to RF circuits, and signal processing will be individually and jointly optimized for their use in the new architecture.
 With our research expertise covering exactly these areas, and with access to world-class microwave and photonics lab infrastructure at Chalmers, we are now in a perfect position to build the theoretical and experimental foundation for widespread exploration of the ADRoF architecture in the futur

-Biträdande professor vid Chalmers, Microtechnology and Nanoscience (MC2), Microwave Electronics
+Biträdande professor vid Chalmers University of Technology, Microtechnology and Nanoscience (MC2), Microwave Electronics

-Doktorand vid Chalmers, Microtechnology and Nanoscience (MC2), Microwave Electronics
+Doktorand vid Chalmers University of Technology, Microtechnology and Nanoscience (MC2), Microwave Electronics

 Funding Chalmers participation during 2016–2019 with 3,400,000.00 SEK